wasilibs/go-re2/README.md

 library - this is more than just the overhead of foreign function invocation.
 This likely results in the improved performance at runtime in other cases.
 They also show 500KB+ memory usage per compilation - the resting memory usage per expression seems to be around ~300KB, much higher than the standard library.
-There is a significantly more memory usage when using WebAssembly - if this is not acceptable, setting up the build toolchain for cgo may be worth it.
+There is significantly more memory usage when using WebAssembly - if this is not acceptable, setting up the build toolchain for cgo may be worth it.
+Note the allocation numbers for cgo are inaccurate as cgo will allocate memory outside of Go - however it should be inline with the standard library (this needs to be explored in the future).

 The match benchmarks show the performance tradeoffs for complexity vs input size.
 We see the standard library perform the best with low complexity and size, but for high complexity or high input size,